 In the men′s field, some now-familiar names are on the roster: Russia′s Ilia Yablokov, second at the JGP in Slovakia; Florent Amodio′s young student Francois Pitot, the bronze medalist at the first event in Courchevel; Arlet Levandi of Estonia, the silver medalist at the second JGP in Courchevel and Younghyun Cha of Korea, who finished a disappointing seventh in Slovakia.
 This is the third season, and only the third Junior Grand Prix event for Canada′s Alec Guinzbourg, who finished fourth in Chelyabinsk in 2019.
 He is coached by Lee Barkell and Jeffrey Buttle in Toronto.

 For many of the skaters listed for the women′s event this will be their first foray onto an international stage.
-Lindsay Thorngren, the gold medalist in Courchevel in week 1 of the Series, will go up against two Russian entries — Sofia Muravieva and Adeliia Petrosian — who finished second and third, respectively, at the JGP in Slovakia.
+Lindsay Thorngren, the gold medalist in Courchevel in week 1 of the Series, will go up against two Russian entries — Adeliia Petrosian who finished third in Slovakia and Sofia Samodelkina, the bronze medalist in Krasnoyarsk last week.

 Katarina Wolfkostin and Jeffrey Chen of the U.S., victors at the first JGP in Courchevel, and Canada′s Natalie D′Alessandro and Bruce Waddell, the gold medalists in Slovakia, are strong contenders for the podium.
 Russia is fielding two teams to this competition: Vasilisa Kaganovskaia and Valeriy Angelopol, who finished second in Slovakia, and one with no international experience.